j-duan/VS-Net/README.md

 ## Overview
 The files in this repository are organized into 5 directories and 1 root directory:
-* root : contains base functions for training, validation, inference and visualizaiton:
+* root : contains base functions for training, validation, inference and visualization:
   * network architecture, as shown in Fig.1 - [architecture.py](architecture.py)
   * data loader to read complex-valued raw MRI data and sensitivity maps - [data_loader.py](data_loader.py)
   * inference to deploy a trained model on unseen raw data - [inference.py](inference.py)
   * save png images for visualization after inference - [save_png.py](save_png.py)
   * train and validate the VS-Net - [vs_net.py](vs_net.py)
 * [common](common) : contains dependant functions used in training or deploying VS-Net and is written by [fastMRI](https://github.com/facebookresearch/fastMRI) with some of our modificatins
-* [data](data) : contains dependant functions used in training or deploying VS-Net and is writen by [fastMRI](https://github.com/facebookresearch/fastMRI)
+* [data](data) : contains dependant functions used in training or deploying VS-Net and is written by [fastMRI](https://github.com/facebookresearch/fastMRI)
 * [log](log) : produces `csv` files where the quantitative metrics (PSNR, SSIM and NMSE) over each iteration are saved
 * [model](model) : saves trained models.
 There are 4 pre-trained models that can be used directly to see VS-Net performance.
 * [results](results) : save final results.
-After inference is run, this folder will produce 3 mat files, i.e. vs-200.mat, zero_filling.mat and reference.mat.
+After inference is run, this folder will produce 3 mat files, i.e. `vs-200.mat`, `zero_filling.mat` and `reference.mat`.
 On top of the three mat files, running [save_png.py](save_png.py) will produce png files.

 ## Run VS-Net